 There are plenty of cafes offering tea and Andalusian pastries and desserts.
 Our favourite for its Moroccan atmosphere and street-side location was Tetería Al Waha.

-Like the imposing Cathedral of Málaga (see our guide – things to do in Málaga), the Cathedral of Granada was built on the site of a mosque.
+Like the imposing Cathedral of Málaga, the Cathedral of Granada was built on the site of a mosque.

 Construction started in 1523 and took 181 years to complete.

 The cavernous interior rises from a black-and-white tiled floor to an intricately carved Gothic ceiling.
-Appearing taller than it is long, the building’s proportions and geometry align with the feeling of spaciousness in Renaissance design.
+Appearing taller than it is long, the building’s proportions and geometry evoke the spaciousness of Renaissance design.

 The cupola is the cathedral’s standout feature.
 It has both traditional and flying buttresses to allow more light into the space.

-The main altarpiece is an elaborate gold artwork that represents the 3 core values of the Catholic Monarchs: religious unity, political unity, and territorial unity.
+The main altarpiece is an elaborate goldwork depicting the 3 core values of the Catholic Monarchs: religious unity, political unity, and territorial unity.

-At the end of the nave, the main grille depicts the Passion and Resurrection of Christ.
+At the end of the nave, the main grille is an extraordinary work of art, depicting the Passion and Resurrection of Christ.

-Ferdinand and Elizabeth’s tombs are the centrepieces of the chapel, which has complex iconography in Italian marble.
-Other royal family members are buried in the crypt beneath the chapel.
+Ferdinand and Elizabeth’s tombs are the centrepieces of the chapel, which features complex Italian marble iconography.
+Other members of the royal family are buried in the crypt beneath the chapel.

 La Alcaicería is the home of the Grand Bazaar of Granada and what remains of the original Moorish silk market.

-Today, La Alcaicería is aimed at tourists with souvenir stalls selling Arabic crafts, including painted ceramics, wooden inlay items, and stained-glass lamps.
+Today, La Alcaicería caters to tourists, with souvenir stalls selling Arabic crafts, including painted ceramics, wooden inlaid items, and stained-glass lamps.

 Corral del Carbón is a corn exchange from the 14th century, where merchants and their products would be hosted in preparation for auction.